 Fairly few countries have developed national responses to allegations of scientific misconduct.
 Formal governmental mechanisms exist or are in development in Australia, Canada, China, Denmark, Finland, Germany, India, Norway, Poland, Sweden, and the United States.
 The most formal, developed, and experienced systems exist in the United States and Denmark.
-Other countries, such as Great Britain, have addressed the problem through largely private bodies.
-In Europe, the European Science Foundation has offered "The European Code of Conduct for Research Integrity" Presented at the World Conference on Research Integrity in 2010, the European Code of Conduct is a publication which could be considered "a canon for self-regulation."
-Some of the topics addressed by the Code include International guidelines for good practice rules, recommended principles for investigating research misconduct cases, and text suggested by the OECD Global Science Forum Coordinating Committee for international agreements in conducting international misconduct investigations.
+Other countries, such as Great Britain, have addressed the problem through largely private bodies.1 In Europe, the European Science Foundation has offered "The European Code of Conduct for Research Integrity" Presented at the World Conference on Research Integrity in 2010, the European Code of Conduct is a publication which could be considered "a canon for self-regulation."1 Some of the topics addressed by the Code include International guidelines for good practice rules, recommended principles for investigating research misconduct cases, and text suggested by the OECD Global Science Forum Coordinating Committee for international agreements in conducting international misconduct investigations.

 The governmental bodies that respond to these cases have a variety of roles.
-Under most systems, the research institution employing the accused scientist is responsible for investigating an allegation of research misconduct.
-This is appropriate because they will have access to the personnel and records necessary to conduct a credible investigation.
+Under most systems, the research institution employing the accused scientist is responsible for investigating an allegation of research misconduct.^m This is appropriate because they will have access to the personnel and records necessary to conduct a credible investigation.
 Further, as the recipient of government funds, they should have responsibility for addressing such allegations.
-Accordingly, most of the governmental bodies serve review and appellate functions for university and research institution investigations and only conduct the primary investigation if apparent conflicts of interest exist within an institution, the institution lacks the necessary resources, or multiple institutions are involved and it is impractical and inefficient for the institutions to investigate the matter themselves.
-Nonetheless, in
+Accordingly, most of the governmental bodiesn serve review and appellate functions for university and research institution investigations and only conduct the primary investigation if apparent conflicts of interest exist within an institution, the institution lacks the necessary resources, or multiple institutions are involved n This is true under the model adopted in the Finland, Sweden, and the United States.

-&lt;sup>1 The main response to the issue has been through the Association of the British Pharmaceutical Industry, the various Royal Colleges, the Committee on Publication Ethics (COPE) (a body comprising editors of top medical journals), and MedicoLegal Investigations, a private agency that since 1996 has investigated 52 studies and 16 doctors.
+1 The main response to the issue has been through the Association of the British Pharmaceutical Industry, the various Royal Colleges, the Committee on Publication Ethics (COPE) (a body comprising editors of top medical journals), and MedicoLegal Investigations, a private agency that since 1996 has investigated 52 studies and 16 doctors.

-&lt;sup>m This is true under the Australian, Canadian, and US systems.
+^m This is true under the Australian, Canadian, and US systems.